DSCGracepoly/30daysofcode/README.md

-Day 10 Challenge
+**Day 18 Challenge**

-Day 10 challenge goes like this
+Day 18 challenge goes like this

-    Fetch Top 100 github users in Nigeria and display them on a web page

-What to learn

-With this challenge, you will learn

-    Use of fetch
-    How to work with apis
-    How to implement pagination
+    Write a recursive function that returns the binary string of a given decimal number.
+Given 4 as the decimal input, the function should return 100